oVirt/ovirt-site/source/feature/detailedquota.html.md

 4. List of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
 5. List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

-For example, the following Quota is configured for R&D:
+The following configuration is an example of an R&D Quota:

 *   *Name*: DevelQuota
 *   *Description*: Quota configured for R&D team